Mizoram: Islam

-According to the 2011 census, there were 14,832 Muslims in Mizoram or about 1.35% of the population in which 29% are tribals.
+According to the 2011 census, there were 14,832 Muslims in Mizoram or about 1.35% of the population. most of the Muslim concentrated in the Northern region of state.
+The Quran has also been translated into Mizo by local Muslims.

 Others

 There are also a few Mizos who practice Judaism (866 according to the 2001 census) and a modernised traditional Mizo religion called Hnam sakhua, which places a special emphasis on Mizo culture and seeks to revive traditional Mizo values while opposing the influence of Christianity on Mizo people.

 A total of 1,367 people practised the Mizo religion according to the 2001 census.
 This number included, in addition to the original Mizo religion (755 people), adherents of other tribal religions such as Lalchhungkua (279), Lalhnam (122), and Nunna Lalchhungkua (211).